curvenote/article/README.md

 ## Getting Started

-Ink is based on web components, which create custom HTML tags so that they can make writing documents easier.
+Ink is based on web-components, which creates custom HTML tags so that they can make writing documents easier.
 To get started, copy the built javascript file to the head of your page:

 ```html
 <script src="https://unpkg.com/ink-components"></script>
 ```

-You can also download the latest release from GitHub.
+You can also download the [latest release](https://github.com/ink-components/ink-components/releases) from GitHub.
 If you are running this without a web server, ensure the script has `charset="utf-8"` in the script tag.
-You can also install from npm:
+You can also [install from npm](https://www.npmjs.com/package/ink-components):

 ```bash
 >> npm install ink-components